Relay

 What are the minimum financial reporting requirements for LLCs?

-At a minimum, LLCs must submit an annual report in their registered state that contains the basic required information.
-LLCs must also file all necessary tax documents that apply to them.
+LLCs must submit an annual report in their registered state containing basic business information.
+They must also file all applicable federal and state tax documents, including income tax returns and payroll tax filings if they have employees.

 How often should LLCs review their financial reports?